sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Array methods aren’t just shorter and more readable; each method has its own clear semantics:

-- `map()` says we’re _mapping_ an array to a new array with the same number of elements and transform each array element;
 - `find()` says we’re _finding_ a single element in an array;
+- `filter()` says we’re _filtering_ array elements;
+- `map()` says we’re _mapping_ an array to a new array with the same number of elements and transforming each array element;
+- `flatMap()` says we’re _mapping_ an array to a new array and then _flattening_ any nested arrays;
+- `forEach()` says we’re doing something _for each_ array element;
+- `every()` says we’re testing that the condition is true for _every_ element of the array;
 - `some()` says we’re testing that the condition is true for _some_ elements of the array;
-- `every()` says we’re testing that the condition is true for _every_ element of the array.
+- `reduce()` says… well, I don’t know what it says, we’ll talk about it later.

-Traditional loops don’t help with understanding what the code is doing until we read the whole thing.
+Traditional loops don’t help us understand what the code is doing until we read the whole thing.

-We’re separating the “what” (our data) from the “how” (how to loop over it).
-More than that, with array methods we only need to worry about our data, which we’re passing in as a callback function.
+When using array methods, we’re separating the “what” (our data) from the “how” (how to loop over it and what to do on each iteration), and the “how to loop over” isn’t obscuring “what to do on each iteration”.
+In traditional loops, everything is mixed together, and we need to spend extra time writing and reading loop mechanics, which are abstracted away by array methods with meaningful names.

-I> We talk about separation of “what” and “how” in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.
+I> We talk about the separation of “what” and “how” in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.

 When all simple cases are covered by array methods, every time we see a traditional loop, we know that something unusual is going on.
-And that’s good: fewer chances we’ll miss a bug during code review.
+And that’s good: fewer chances we’ll miss a bug during code review, because we can be extra vigilant every time we see a traditional loop.

 Also, don’t use generic array methods like `map()` or `forEach()` when more specialized array methods would work, and don’t use `forEach()` instead of `map()` to transform an array.
+Both would confuse the reader by doing something unexpected.

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];